Your itinerary for an amazing day in Cork.

 The two-story restaurant has a bustling ambiance (I took the above photo before everyone arrived!) and you can’t help but feel like you’re in the middle of it all.
 Truth be told, you are.
 If you’re heading onward for the evening you’re in luck, it’s located right in the centre of town.

-Where to go for a night out: Reardens
+Where to go for a night out in Cork: Reardens

 Locals may find this suggestion controversial.
 Reardens is one of Cork’s liveliest bars.
 It’s a great place to dance the night away with your friends or get lost in a crowd for a night.
 It’s mainstream, it has a minimum age entry of 23, it’s big, and it’s busy.
 Sure there are lots of other hipster spots opening up, but this is a safe bet for a good night out.